ankman007/job-fit-ai/README.md

 - SECRET_KEY: Provide a unique secret key for your application.
 - GEMINI_API_KEY: Obtain your API key from [Google AI Studio](https://aistudio.google.com/) and insert it here.
 - DATABASE_URL: Specify the connection URL for your PostgreSQL database instance.
+- ALGORITHM: Use HS256, common  algorithm for JWT auth in FastAPI

 ### 3. Build and Run the Backend Docker Image